sanjay900/VIIPER/README.md

 - VIIPER abstracts away all USB / USBIP details.
 - Device emulation happens in userspace code instead of kernel drivers, so no kernel programming is required to add new device types.
+   (USBIP still requires a kernel driver, but this is generic and device _emulation_ code still lives in Userspace)
 - Users need USBIP installed once (built into Linux, usbip-win2 for Windows), after that VIIPER can run without additional dependencies or system-wide installation.

 VIIPER _currently_ comes in a single flavor: